tomrndom/osf-website/src/pages/membership/companies.md

         image: /img/companies/_New/Gold/Sponsor-Logos-Gold_vmware.png
       - alt: ZTE
         image: /img/companies/_New/Gold/Sponsor-Logos-Gold_ZTE.png
-    text: >-
-      Open Infrastructure Foundation Gold Members provide funding and pledge strategic alignment to the OpenInfra Foundation mission.
+    text: "Open Infrastructure Foundation Gold Members provide funding and pledge strategic alignment to the OpenInfra Foundation mission.
 There can be up to twenty-four Gold Members at any given time, subject to board approval.
       If your organization  is highly involved with the Open Infrastructure community and interested in becoming a Gold Member, read more about joining the  Foundation.
-Thank you to the following Gold Members who are critical to the global community's success.
+Thank you to the following Gold Members who are critical to the global community's success. "
     title: GOLD MEMBERS
   - companyList:
       - alt: Ampere